mjijackson/strata/SPEC.md

 #### Invariants

 The environment must always adhere to the following restrictions.
+Use the strata.lint middleware to catch common mistakes.

   - **protocol**         must be either "http:" or "https:"
   - **requestMethod**    must be a valid HTTP verb as an uppercase String